sarahkfriday/CPPNArtEvolution/README.md

 * Increase or decrease the mutation rate for more change between generations
 * Select any number of images and press the Z (Zentangle) button!
 It may take take a few moments.
 * Some of the images will be patterned using WFC and up to 2 will be used as template images
-* The details of how a Zentangle is formed depend on how many images contribute to the Zentangle
+* The details of how a Zentangle is formed depend on how many images contribute to the Zentangle (see Zentangle Creation section)
+* Your image will appear in a new window

+## Zentangle Creation

+Images evolved from Picbreeder are used as input to Wave Function Collapse.
+Images are assigned to be tiles or templates according to the table below.

 Total Number of Images | Used for Templates | Used for Tiles | Additional Information
 ------------- | ------------- | ------------- | --------------------